-We know that we can do nothing to shrink the "arc" inside the "circle" but using the fourth dimension we can shift the embeddings in a spiral fashion so that there is a holonomy, meaning that going once around the big torus raises the extra direction by an arbitrarily small amount (see Figure 30).
+We know that we can do nothing to shrink the "arc" inside the "circle" but using the fourth dimension we can shift the embeddings in a spiral fashion so that there is a holonomy, meaning that going once around the big torus raises the extra direction by an arbitrarily small amount (see Figure 34).
 If we re-embed the subsequent stages in that way, the tori don't link themselves but a different copy and the totality of tori in the next stage appear as spirals.
 So instead of a line worth of circles we are left with a circle worth of spirals.

 But now we can shear the picture to straighten the spirals and the interval segments of which they are made are now very short vertical segments.
 So every one of the subsequent tori has now been shifted and sheared so that it is concentrated mostly in the vertical direction in which it is very short.
 Looking back at what we have done so far, we realize that we have met the requirements of the Bing shrinking criteria because we did not have to begin in the outer stage.
-We can start in an arbitrarily deep stage, which takes care of the support condition, and by shifting we can make the subsequent stages arbitrarily small.
+We can start in an arbitrarily deep stage, which fmeans that we can define the homeomorphism to be supported on a set of arbitrarily small radius (taking care of the support condition), and by shifting/shearing we can make the subsequent stages arbitrarily small.